boltops-tools/terraspace-dockerfiles/README.md

 [![BoltOps Badge](https://img.boltops.com/boltops/badges/boltops-badge.png)](https://www.boltops.com)

-This repo contains Dockerfiles that build [Terraspace](https://terraspace.cloud/).
+This repo contains Dockerfiles that include [Terraspace](https://terraspace.cloud/).
 You can use it try out Terraspace within an isolated Docker container.

 The Docker images are published to Dockerhub daily.
 The image includes the latest version of Terraspace and Terraform.